jburgalat/plotpy/README.md

 ## Overview

-Based on ``PythonQwt`` (a pure Python/PyQt reimplementation of the curve plotting Qwt C++ library, included in guiqwt base source code) and on the scientific modules NumPy and SciPy, ``guiqwt`` is a Python library providing efficient 2D data-plotting features (curve/image visualization and related tools) for interactive computing and signal/image processing application development.
+Based on ``PythonQwt`` (a pure Python/PyQt reimplementation of the curve plotting Qwt C++ library, included in plotpy base source code) and on the scientific modules NumPy and SciPy, ``plotpy`` is a Python library providing efficient 2D data-plotting features (curve/image visualization and related tools) for interactive computing and signal/image processing application development.
 It is based on Qt graphical user interfaces library, and